Kshitij-s/Flipkart-File-Upload/README.md

 A simple Python Selenium script for File upload on Flipkart Seller Hub

-Along this download the latest Selenium Chrome Driver and place in root directory Update the Username and Password in the python filee
+Along this download the latest Selenium Chrome Driver and place in root directory Update the Username (Line no.21) and Password (Line no.23) in the python file